 The design elements of this RAWP were based on the ROD, Remedial Actions Objectives (RAOs), and the results of the Pre-Design Investigation, including a bench-scale test performed by Prima Environmental, Inc. (Prima) (Appendix A).
-Section 1.0 of this RAWP includes RAOs and the general responsibilities of NYSDEC, HRP, and the Contractor.
-Section 2.0 consists of a detailed scope of work (SOW) for the remedial injection.
-Section 3.0 consists of a summary of the overall remedial program including descriptions of each of the remedial actions to be performed.
-A preliminary project schedule and listing of project contacts are included in Section 4.0 and Section 5.0, respectively.
+Section 1.0 of this RAWP includes a Site background, RAOs, standards criteria and guidance (SCGs), and the general responsibilities of NYSDEC, HRP, and the Contractor.
+Section 2.0 consists of a detailed SOW for the remedial injection.
+Section 3.0 consists of a summary of the overall remedial program including descriptions of each of the remedial actions to be performed, institutional controls, groundwater monitoring, and remedial program documentation including the Site Management Plan (SMP) and Final Engineering Report (FER).
+A preliminary project schedule and listing of project contacts are included in Section 4.0 and Section 5.0 respectively.